 The most resourceful compost heap is achieved when materials are broken down in a timely manner and contain minimal odor, are free of pathogens, minimize greenhouse gas emissions, eliminate weed seeds, and maximize the waste’s re-usable nutrients.
 Key factors associated with achieving this include temperature, oxygen, level of moisture, size and shape of the waste pile, and how often it is tended to and turned.

-There should be a concentrated balance of organic material like food waste with natural components from trees, plants, and animals.
+There should be a concentrated balance of organic material like food waste (which you can compost in the comfort of your kitchen) with natural components from trees, plants, and animals.
 It’s vital to have a good ratio of greens (vegetable and fruit scraps, grass clippings), browns (twigs, leaves, branches), and the right amount of water to moisten the material while ensuring there are enough gaps for air.
 The browns provide carbon, the greens nitrogen, and the water helps moisten the pile so it is broken down efficiently.
 As more materials are added, more moisture will help break down the organic matter.
 It’s also crucial to ensure all materials are chopped, shredded, and not too dense and bulky.

 So What is and What is NOT Compost?
 The Good, The Bad, and the Odorly